 Destructive and painful scratching is a source of disruption in many households occupied by cats.
-It is one of the top reasons cats are either declawed, abandoned or surrendered to shelters.
-Cat lovers often face a quandary when they also love their nice furniture and thick, lush carpeting.
+It is one of the top reasons cats are either declawed, abandoned, or surrendered to shelters.
+Cat lovers often face a quandary when they also love their nice furniture and thick, plush carpeting.
 No one wants to live with sofa arms and drapes shredded and tattered, or carpet strings pulled up, yet few of us are willing to give up our cats, either.

 However, put yourself in your cat's boots.
 Cats do not scratch furniture with malicious intent.
 It is part of their regular self-maintenance program to keep their claws nice and sharp for self-defense.

 The good news is that you can prevent illegal scratching with the combined resources offered here.

 How to Manage Your Cat's Claws

 A kitten's paws are like the hands of babies.
 As they grow, they will become more and more important tools for life, and claws are an essential part of cats' paws.
 And like babies, they may use those tools in destructive ways unless they are trained.

 Before You Buy Scratching Posts for Cats

 Just like humans, cats need exercise, and scratching posts provide the ideal format.
 Cats stretch and pull against the scratching surfaces to limber their bodies, as well as to "sharpen" their claws (by removing the sheaths that cover them).
 Be generous with scratching posts - cats love and need a variety of surfaces and planes, so scatter a few throughout the house.